We hold the following values as key to our success.

 We aim to create cohesive policy referencing fact-based, peer-reviewed research and/or proven experiences elsewhere.

 To create and sustain a functional and fulfilling society we reject the use of all for-profit agendas when we make policy.
 Transparency and logic for decision-making purposes are vital if the Australian people are to regain their confidence in government.

 Giving people a measure of control over what happens to them, and the assurance their voice is heard.

 It’s hard to be positive when we feel or think we have no control.
-We will provide the platforms and support/assistance to empower Australians to take back our parliamentary democracy, to create positive change for our community, and introduce measures to help all Australians contribute to a better nation.
+We will provide the platforms and support/assistance to empower Australians to take back our parliamentary democracy and to create positive change for our community.
+We will introduce measures to help all Australians contribute to a better nation.

-We listen by starting and supporting conversations and positive actions between citizens, asking people for their feelings, thoughts and opinions.
-We want to restore our sense of Australian community and belonging.
+We aim to start and support conversations and positive actions between citizens, while asking people for their feelings, thoughts and opinions so we can act on them.

 Our society has become cynical of all things political.
 It seems engagement with politics has moved away from membership of political parties and towards either inertia or activism.
 We see ourselves as the bridge between peaceful grassroots activism and politics.
 Grassroots progressivism can do good to help improve quality of life for many Australians.
 Only with positive action can we fight the cynicism that pervades our society and elevate our country in many ways.